Wightlink Ferry Discount - Added February 2010

 Plans for the new Training Centre and the Bird Hide can be found by clicking on relevant building link.
 The new buildings will be similar to The Mitchell Centre in design and construction.

-STOP PRESS Planning permission has now been obtained and, subject to final building regulation and environmental approval, work will begin on replacing the Wheeldon Centre in late spring 2012.
+STOP PRESS Planning permission has now been obtained and, subject to final building regulation and environmental approval, work will begin on replacing the Wheeldon Centre in late spring 2012 (now completed).

 Corf Campsite Layout - produced by Malcolm Cox